mouse-reeve/recipes/tea/lemon_curd.md

 This is the only lemon curd recipe, all others pale in comparison.

-- 1/2 cup fresh lemon juice
+- 1/2 cup fresh lemon juice (probably 2-3 lemons)
 - 2 tsp finely grated lemon zest
 - 1/2 cup sugar
 - 3 eggs